dojo/docs/dojox/layout/TableContainer.rst

  * It can be configured to use any number of columns, using the "cols" attribute.
  * It is fully stylable.
 A custom class can be set on it, using the "customClass" attribute, which makes it easy to style every row and cell.
  * A label can be displayed for each child widget, either above or to the left of the widget.
 Widgets can also be shown without any label.
-T
+  * To specify that labels should or should not be shown, set the "showLabels" attribute to true or false respectively.
+  * To specify the label for a child widget, set that widgets' "label" or "title" attribute.
+  * Label width can be set using the "labelWidth" attribute of the TableContainer.
+  * The orientation of labels can be set to be either beside or above widgets can be achieved by setting the "orientation" attribute of the TableContainer to "horiz" or "vert" respectively.
+ * Cell spacing can be customized by setting the "spacing" attribute.

 Todo: complete this